CQCL/lambeq/docs/index.rst

    :width: 120px
    :align: right

 ``lambeq`` is an open-source, modular, extensible high-level Python library for experimental :term:`Quantum Natural Language Processing <quantum NLP (QNLP)>` (QNLP), created by `Cambridge Quantum <https://cambridgequantum.com>`_'s QNLP team.
-At a high level, the library allows the conversion of any sentence to a :term:`quantum circuit`, based on a given :term:`compositional model` and certain parameterisation and choices of :term:`ansätze <ansatz>`.
+At a high level, the library allows the conversion of any sentence to a :term:`quantum circuit`, based on a given :term:`compositional model` and certain parameterisation and choices of :term:`ansätze <ansatz (plural: ansätze)>`.

 ``lambeq`` is available for Python 3.7, 3.8 and 3.9, on Linux, MacOS and Windows.
 To install, see :ref:`sec-installation`.
 To start the tutorial, go to `Step 1: Sentence Input <tutorials/sentence-input.ipynb>`_.
 To see the example notebooks, go to :ref:`sec-examples`.
 To make your own contributions to ``lambeq``, see :ref:`sec-contributing`.